Knowledge

 • When there's been a substantial change in building materials or construction costs

-A comprehensive reinstatement valuation includes several key elements that contribute to the overall cost of rebuilding:
+A comprehensive reinstatement cost assessment includes several key elements that contribute to the overall cost of rebuilding:

 • The cost of demolishing the existing structure and clearing the site